meteor/meteor/packages/caching-compiler/README.md

 compiler name (used to generate environment variables for debugging and tweaking in-memory cache size) and the default cache size.

+By default, CachingCompiler processes each file in "parallel".
+That is, if it needs to yield to read from the disk cache, or if getCacheKey, compileOneFile, or addCompileResult yields, it will start processing the next few files.
+To set how many files can be processed in parallel (including setting it to 1 if your subclass doesn't support any parallelism), pass the maxParallelism option to the superclass constructor.

 For example (using ES2015 via the ecmascript package):

 ```js